 By far the cheapest way to travel to Isla Baru is by public transport.
 From Cartagena, take a bus to Pascaballos south of town.
 From there you can catch a colectivo to Isla Baru.
 While I have not taken this option personally, I’ve been told the total cost is around 10,000 COP each way.
 If you’re adventurous and know some basic Spanish, this may be a good option for you.

 Only accessible by boat, Isla Grande is a great choice if you want to get away from the crowds but still do your own thing.
 While many offer tours to the island, it’s easy to reserve a seat on one of the many boats leaving from the Cartagena docks.
 You’ll also save money and avoid the beach club mob.

 The best public beach on Isla Grande is Playa Libre.
 You can ask the boat to drop you off there, or at the closest dock to your hostel, should you decide to stay overnight.
 This is the largest of the Rosario Islands and I definitely recommend you spend a night or two on this rustic tropical island.

 This private island is the Caribbean island paradise you dreamed of in Cartagena.
 Bendita beach is an eco-touristic island with four different beaches to explore.
-There are also small cabanas for rent that are perfect for a couple to stay overnight.

 Depending on your beach day goals, you can opt to spend the day lounging on a sunbed, snorkeling, playing volleyball, or kayaking in the surrounding ocean.
 Tours are limited to 120 people per day, allowing for a tranquil beach day with fewer crowds.
 For that reason, you’ll need to reserve tickets ahead of time (see below).